kolkhis/lac/src/u1lab.md

 Look at what happened in each of these scenarios.
 Can you explain the difference between cp and mv?
 Read the manuals for cp and mv to see if there’s anything that may be useful to you.
-For most of us –r is tremendously useful option for moving directories.
+For most of us -r is tremendously useful option for moving directories.

 #### Searching/filtering through files: